gebe678/Capstome_Projext/diary_folder/Jenny.md

 ## Feb.
 21 2021

 1. I read through chapter 1 of Rojas' *Neural Networks: A Systematic Introduction* which went through the foundation and theory of Neural Networks.

+**To-Do For Next Time:**

+1. I plan to read Chapter 2 of *Neural Networks: A Systematic Introduction* and write out any questions I have
+2. I plan to watch the second video of 3Blue1Brown